tarakanbg/vatsim_online/README.md

 * New customized station attribute: `online_since`.
 Returns the station login time parsed as a Ruby Time object in UTC (zulu time).
 As opposed to the `logon` attribute which returns an unformatted, unparsed string such as `20120722091954`
+* The `rating` station attribute is now humanized not to return just an integer, but a readable version of the VATSIM rating, i.e. S1, S2, S3, C1, C3, I1, I3, etc...

 ### v.
 0.4 - 27 August 2012